-- 5.1 Detailed examination of risks, solutions and contingency plans including crew routines for:-

-- .1 general working in exposed positions hooking on before leaving hatchway, remaining hooked on at all times (dual hooking), telling someone when going forward, when lifejackets and harnesses shall be worn, value of personal EPIRBs (PLBs) especially with on-board D/F and personal AIS locating devices.

-- .2 preparation for rough weather secure stowage for moving items.

-- .3 ensure jackstays rigged

-- .4 rough weather operations

-- .5 severe weather strategies
+- 5.1 Detailed examination of risks, solutions and contingency plans including crew routines for:- - .1 general working in exposed positions hooking on before leaving hatchway, remaining hooked on at all times (dual hooking), dangers of hooking on, dangers of not hooking on, importance of stopping boat, telling someone when going forward, when lifejackets and harnesses shall be worn, value of personal EPIRBs (PLBs) especially with on-board D/F and personal AIS locating devices. - .2 preparation for rough weather secure stowage for moving items. - .3 ensure jackstays rigged - .4 rough weather operations - .5 severe weather strategies

 - .6 galley operations lee strops, preparing hot food in thermos containers in advance of heavy weather

-- .7 importance of high visibility of yacht in heavy seaway: display of orange surface, use of white light or strobe light on deck or in rig (also of use on a dull day) consider flying radar reflector if robust type.
+- .7 importance of high visibility of yacht in heavy seaway: display of orange surface, use of white light, consider flying robust radar reflector.

 - 5.2 boat handling in a seaway noting in particular helming techniques and effect of conditions on boat and crew taking into account:-

 - .1 strength of wind

 - .2 duration of high wind

 - .3 length of fetch

 - .4 wave pattern

 - .5 definition of wave height and length including assessment methods

 - .6 wave refraction

 - .7 multiple wave patterns

 - .8 waves in tidal/current conditions

 - .9 predicting dangerous wave conditions

 - .10 angle of boat to a seaway and to individual waves

 - .11 early sail changes, sail change procedures, knowing the boat and its characteristics and tendencies

 - .12 heaving-to

 - .13 assessing options eg to stand off or cross a barred entrance

-- 5.3 Effect of a drogue on a boat in severe weather
+- 5.3 Effect of a drogue or a sea anchor on a boat in severe weather